Pollution Prevention Program

 - 2019 Pollution Prevention Status Sheets (PDF); 2019 Pollution Prevention Status Sheets - Typeable Document (PDF); see 2019 P2 Cover Letter (PDF) for instructions

-- Credit Card Authorization Form (PDF) - Complete this form and fax or mail it to our office.
+- Credit Card Authorization Form (PDF) - To pay your fees by credit card, please complete this form and fax or mail it to our office.
 For security and privacy reasons, Washtenaw County does not accept credit card information via email.

 - Sample Site Plan (PDF)